Emergency contraception options

 2. Copper IUD

 The copper IUD can be inserted within 7 days after intercourse and is 99% effective against pregnancy.
 Another great benefit of using Copper IUD as emergency contraception is that it can remain in the uterus for up to 5 years becoming a longer term birth control method.

 This option is not available as a drop-in service and is only available with an appointment at our Quadra Street location.
-Emergencyiud.com lists other service providers offering emergency iud insertions in BC and Alberta.
+Emergencyiud.com lists other service providers offering emergency iud insertions in Western Canada.